analystrusso/devops-project-1/README.md

 ```
 Running "minikube service apache" launched the served website on its correct IP and port.

+Next, I started to implement monitoring and visualization using Prometheus and Grafana.
+Here's how:
+1. I installed Helm using official documentation.
+2. Added the Prometheus Community Helm repo.
+3. Created a dedicated namespace for monitoring components called 'monitoring'.
+4. Installed the kube-prometheus-stack chart into the monitoring namespace using default values.
+5. Verified installation by checking status of pods deployed in the namespace.
+6. Accessed the dashboards with "kubectl port-forward" so Prometheus was exposed on 9090 and Grafana on 3000.
+Normally, these services are only accessible from within the cluster since they use ClusterIP.

+TODO: integrate running apache pod with Prometheus and Grafana.

 This project will grow over time to demonstrate increasing subject mastery.